How It Is Done continued...

 passed over your belly.
 The reflected sound waves are sent to a computer to

-make a picture of the uterus, your baby, and the placenta on a TV screen.
+make a picture of the uterus, your baby, and the placenta on a screen.
 Your

 baby's heart rate can also be checked during the procedure using ultrasound.